Pelagicore/softwarecontainer/doc/chapters/lxc/index.rst

 Create basic rootfs
 ^^^^^^^^^^^^^^^^^^^
-The rootfs created is a basic FHS-like [#fhs] structure, although stripped down, with the added /gateways directory, as well as taking two variables when being run by CMake - ``${CMAKE_INSTALL_PREFIX}`` and ``${ADDITIONAL_FOLDER_MOUNTS}``.
+The rootfs created is a basic FHS-like [#fhs] structure, although stripped down, with the added /gateways directory.
+It also creates the paths pointed to by two variables that are being substituted by CMake - ``${CMAKE_INSTALL_PREFIX}`` and ``${ADDITIONAL_FOLDER_MOUNTS}``.
 Furthermore, this steps creates a root user and group, and then sets some configuration options in three places:

 * ``/etc/pulse/client.conf`` - tell pulse not to use shm
 * ``/etc/machine-id`` - populated with a dbus-uuid